-Disclaimer: Before you continue reading, please take note that the information provided in this post is based on the author’s research, personal experiences, and available market information.
+Disclaimer: Please note that the information provided in this post is based on the author's research, personal experiences, and available market information.
 Any stock mentioned in this post is not a recommendation to buy or sell.

 Though several financial instruments pay dividends, like PAG-IBIG MP2 and cooperatives, we will focus mainly on cash dividend investing through the Philippine Stock Market for this post.

-Dividends are a portion of a company’s earnings that they pay to its shareholders.
+Dividends are a portion of a company's earnings paid to its shareholders.
 Some companies give out dividends once a year, while some give semi-annually and even quarterly.

 However, it is essential to note that not all publicly listed companies pay dividends.
-In fact, some large and established corporations do not give out dividends, while some of them pay minimal dividends.
+In fact, some large and established corporations do not give out dividends, while some pay minimal dividends.

 For COL Financial and other brokers, their research team commonly releases an Investment guide, including dividend yields under Fundamental Analysis.